Popstars (French TV series)

 Popstars is a French musical reality TV series based on the international series of the same name.
 The French television series was broadcast on M6 for 4 seasons and was a pioneer in musical competitions in France.
 It is currently broadcast on D8.

 The first season of French Popstars was launched on 20 September 2001 and continued until 20 December 2001 won by L5, followed by a second season 2002 won by Whatfor, a third season in 2004 (known as Popstars - le duel) won by Linkup, and a fourth season after 4 years of interruption, held in 2007 and won by Sheryfa Luna.

 The first season was to launch pop groups from casting to the launch of a debut album, whereas series 4 was for launching of a solo artist.
 Genres of music presented ranged form pop to rock, R&B, rap and hip hop.
 Contrary to other competitions, eliminations were decided by a jury and not by the public.

+The show is due to return on 12 September 2024 on Amazon Prime Video.